Simple, sturdy, and precise Heated Needle Anemometer

 Cable length: 2m standard (additional cable length available upon request)

-The East 30 Sensors anemometer uses a durable configuration with a stainless steel needle.
-To take a measurement, a baseline temperature is recorded, followed by a precisely timed heating step, during which temperature is recorded.
+The East 30 Sensors Anemometer uses a durable configuration with a stainless-steel needle to measure windspeed.
+This sensor uses the heat transfer to determine non-directional windspeed across the needle in a range from 0-15 m/sec.
+To take a measurement, a baseline temperature is recorded followed by a precisely timed heating step, during which temperature is recorded.
 The difference is then taken between the baseline temperature and the final temperature.
-By using the same heating time and monitoring the change in temperature, wind speed can be calculated.
+By using the same heating time and monitoring the change in temperature, wind speed can be calculated using the provided factory calibration.

 Bland, W. L., Norman, J. M., Campbell, G. S., Calissendorf, C., & Miller, E. E. A transiently heated needle anemometer.
 Agricultural and Forest Meteorology Volume 74, Issues 3–4, May 1995, Pages 227-235